mkimball14/cryptotradingbot/README.md

 - Python 3.8+
 - VectorBT Pro license (or use the limited features with vectorbt open source)
 - OpenAI API key or OpenRouter API key for AI features
+- Coinbase Advanced API key and secret for live trading
 - Pandas, NumPy, and other data science libraries

 ## Installation